Environmental Dependence of Type Ia Supernovae in Low-Redshift Galaxy Clusters: Results

 The difference in the \xone distribution between our \radius SNe~Ia sample and the \tworadius leads us to examine how this varies as a function of the projected distance from the center of the cluster.
 In \autoref{fig:cluster_sep}, we see a clear paucity of slowly-declining SNe~Ia near the cluster centers.
 There is also a hint that the fast-declining population may become slightly slower-declining in the outskirts of the clusters.

 We note that we only observe the projected separation of the supernova and its host galaxy within the cluster, so some of our \radius\ sample objects may physically be part of our \tworadius sample (or even further out).
 We use a cluster galaxy number density model \citep{1997ApJ...485L..13C} to estimate that up to $\sim$28\% of our \radius sample could be contaminants.
 For 54 total \radius SNe~Ia, this means up to $\sim$15 could be projected from further out.
-If those objects follow the \tworadius \xone distribution (\autoref{table:distribution_values}), approximately 60\% (9) of those should be from the slowly-declining population, with about 6 in the fast-declining population.
+If those objects follow the \tworadius \xone distribution (\autoref{table:distribution_values}), approximately 61\% (9) of those should be from the slowly-declining population, with about 6 in the fast-declining population.
 Subtracting these out of our \radius sample would leave 41 $-$ 6 = 35 fast-decliners ($\xone < -1$) and just 13 $-$ 9 = 4 slower-decliners ($\xone > -1$), corresponding to a projection-corrected \radius $f_1$ approaching 90\% (35 out of 39)!
-If we apply a similar projection correction for just the quiescent \radius galaxies, we would find that our $f_1$ value would go from $\sim$85\% to $\sim$97\%, with only one (estimated projection-corrected) slow decliner!
+If we apply a similar projection correction for just the \radius quiescent galaxies, we would find that it could account for all of the slow-decliners in the sample.
 While these would imply an extreme population skew for \radius SNe~Ia, we can rule out the possibility that \emph{all} \radius objects are fast-decliners: SN~2018bgs is in the brightest cluster galaxy (BCG) and is in the slower-declining population.
 We further caution that our \radius and \tworadius separation is a simplification based on assuming a spherical geometry can adequately describe the clusters.

 Though we have constructed a nearby, $z < 0.1$, sample, we can still investigate trends with redshift.
-In \autoref{fig:redshift_trend} we show the quiescent \radius sample \xone distribution as a function of redshift, comparing it to the field quiescent sample.
-Note that at redshifts $z < 0.06$, there is only one SN with \xone $>$ 0 in the quiescent \radius sample: SN~2008bf.
+In \autoref{fig:redshift_trend} we show the \radius quiescent sample \xone distribution as a function of redshift, comparing it to the field quiescent sample.
+Note that at redshifts $z < 0.06$, there is only one SN with \xone $>$ 0 in the \radius quiescent sample: SN~2008bf.
 All of the other slower-declining SNe in this sample are at higher redshifts.